How Covid-19 is Affecting Funerals

 Face coverings must be worn, unless exempt at all indoor funeral services.
 This will include our staff, who will also wear them at outdoor services.

-The majority of Churches are now open for funerals, with the exception of Methodist Churches, where most remain closed.
+The majority of Churches are now open for funerals, with the exception of Methodist Churches, where many remain closed.
 Mass is permitted, however the sharing of wine is not, use of communal service books and Bibles is also not permitted.
+It may be possible for a soloist to perform.

 York Crematorium is limited to a 20 minute service (it is possible to extend this by booking an adjacent service time, at an additional cost), limited to 18 and 5 mourners in the large and small chapel respectively.
 When entering the Chapels, the chairs are all spaced 2m apart, you are free to move them to sit with your household/bubble, though we do ask they are returned to the marked areas at the end of the service.